-Together, the results from drill holes CMIPT50 and 51 and previous work demonstrate a mineralised system that extends over at least 700 metres of strike and a vertical extent of at least 400 metres.
-The drill programme is on-going and will continue to test this very large system which clearly has the potential to host a major deposit.
+Together, these results and previous work demonstrate a mineralised system that extends over at least 700 metres of strike and a vertical extent of at least 400 metres (Figure 2).
+The drill programme is ongoing and will continue to test this very large system which clearly has the potential to host a major deposit.